lindman-carl/dotfiles/README.md

 # Carl's dottyfiles

-This directory contains the dorfiles for my system
+This directory contains the dottyfiles for my system

 ## Requirements